sj19217/CS-Coursework/Interpreter/process.md

 * Got rid of the testing statements (causing the crashing).
 Made a switch statement.
 * Wrote CMP instructions in switch statement
 * Wrote jump instructions using preprocessor macro
+* Began to write command for MOV and made set_register_name; needed to work out how to only transfer a number of bytes (i.e. to pad with zeroes if the size of the movement and size of the register do not match)